In this journey to reclaim my artistic self, I must tell you

 He also mentioned when you mix a certain color like,

-stem dried in a way that I never thought possible.
+stem dried in a way that I never thought was possible.

 - As an Amazon Associate, I earn from qualifying purchases.